WaRtr0/francinette-image/SECURITY.md

 - **If it's in the installer**: Shoot me an email at [mmorot@student.42lyon.fr] with all the nitty-gritty details.
 The more precise, the better.
 - **If it's in Francinette**: Since our installer always fetches the latest version of Francinette, any oddities there should be reported directly to xicodomingues.
-- **Not sure where the bug's at?**: Hit me up anyway.
+- **Don't you know where the bug is?**: Hit me up anyway.
 I might put the repo on hold to investigate.

 ### What's Next?